My Partner Doesn’t Understand Me: How to Fix Relationship Problems (without fighting)

 My husband doesn’t understand me emotionally.

-I can’t talk to my partner about how I feel.
+I can’t talk to my wife about how I feel.

 Sometimes it’s true: we just don’t understand.
 It happens even in the strongest relationships.
 If misunderstandings are common between you and someone you love, you may experience some of the worst stress in your life.
 These tips can help make you feel more understandable to each other again.